microsoft/magentic-ui/TROUBLESHOOTING.md

 - Podman and other container engines are **not supported**.
 - Make sure Docker is installed and running.

-One possible fix for Mac/Ubuntu is by setting environment variable for DOCKER_HOST ([see issue 81](https://github.com/microsoft/magentic-ui/issues/81), thank you to serproqnx) to point to docker.sock:
+One possible fix for Mac/Ubuntu (especially if using Colima) is by setting environment variable for DOCKER_HOST ([see issue 81](https://github.com/microsoft/magentic-ui/issues/81), thank you to serproqnx) to point to docker.sock:

 ```bash
 export DOCKER_HOST=unix:///home/<your-username>/.docker/desktop/docker.sock